 The Company and Queensberry are party to the amended PFA.
 Queensberry's Chief Executive Officer ("CEO"), Manuel Paolo A. Villar, is also the CEO of the Company and Chairman of the Board of Directors of the Company.
 During 2014, the Company paid Queensberry approximately \$2.4 million to settle a debt payable by NADECOR to Queensberry.
 Over the course of the companies' relationship, the Company has issued approximately 291 million shares to Queensberry, making it the Company's largest shareholder.

-The Company has an employment agreement with an Executive Director, described under the Contractual Obligations section of this MD&A, who is an executive officer and director of CGR and RMC and recently resigned from such positions with JMC.
+The Company has an employment agreement with an Executive Director, described under the Contractual Obligations section of this MD&A, who is an executive officer and director of CGR and RMC.

 Rental agreements